oskarsh/Yin-Yang/README.md

 ## Installation

+To install Yin-Yang:
+1. Install the dependencies: `systemd`, `python-systemd` and optionally `pyside6` (from your system package manager) for native widget style
-To install Yin-Yang, copy and run the command below and follow the instructions:
+2. Copy and run the command below and follow the instructions:
 ```bash
 git clone https://github.com/oskarsh/Yin-Yang && cd Yin-Yang && ./scripts/install.sh
 ```

-Additionally, you need to have systemd and python-systemd installed on your system.

 ## Documentation